 ALTER TABLE dbo.Orders SWITCH PARTITION 1 TO dbo.Orders_Archive_2024_12;

--- Now collapse the empty partition that's been left behind.
+-- Step 4: collapse the empty partition left behind.

 ALTER PARTITION FUNCTION pf_OrdersByMonth ()